nazunalika/linux-guide-and-hints/source/el/freeipa.rst

    el7% ipa-server-install --uninstall
    el7% init 0

-The above is in the case of a single master installation.
+The above is in the case of a single master installation and doesn't take into account of multiple version jumps.
 Let's say you have two old Enterprise Linux replicas instead.
 There are two approaches you can take:

 * Install a new Enterprise Linux system, add it, reinstall old system to the new version, add it back.
 * Install two new Enterprise Linux systems, add them as needed, power off old systems.